chemgymrl/chemgymrl/meeting_notes/meeting_May19.md

 Playing the games with the keyboard for people to use it and adding animations and sounds.

-For subworld using the arrow keys, left and right would change the angles up/down would increase/descrease the throst, another key to dive and surface and enter would execute the action
+For subworld using the arrow keys, left and right would change the angles up/down would increase/decrease the throttle, another key to dive and surface and enter would execute the action

 Subworld is set up to look at the current frame, the previous position and its dead reckoning.